 The Frisian track is also suitable for non-Dutch speakers.
 For those students, we have developed the course “Frisian as a Foreign Language”.
 This course takes your Frisian proficiency from level zero to a level at which you can manage speaking and understanding Frisian at a relatively independent level.

 For those who, after completion of their studies, have the ambition to work within Fryslân, the programme can arrange placements within one of the many Frisian cultural institutions or within the Frisian government.
 The Department has excellent contacts in the province to accommodate the students.

 Fryslân as a laboratory

 Further knowledge of Fryslân can be acquired in some of the other main courses from the main programme, especially in the two ‘Frisian laboratory’ courses.
 In those classes all BA-students get to know the situation of Frisian as a minority language in greater detail.
-During ‘The Cultural Heritage’ for instance, students are invited to visit institutions in Fryslân such as the ‘Fries Museum’ in Leeuwarden, the provincial capital, to experience and analyse how Frisians try to preserve their past, and present this to the public and how this can be compared with other minorities
+During ‘Into the Local Lab: Cultural Heritage’ for instance, students are invited to visit institutions in Fryslân such as the ‘Fries Museum’ in Leeuwarden, the provincial capital, to experience and analyse how Frisians try to preserve their past, and present this to the public and how this can be compared with other minorities

 At the end of the BA-programme, students must prove that they are of capable of working with the concepts, theories, and methodologies taught in the past three years by writing a bachelor thesis.
 Those who want to specialise in Frisian and Fryslân are warmly invited to choose a topic in the field of Frisian studies.
 They will be encouraged to do a comparative research, linking the case of Fryslân with one or more other minority cultures.
 By doing so, the students show their ability to relate their specific knowledge to general knowledge, thus connecting the global issues to the local situation.